homebridge/homebridge-apt-pkg/README.md

 This file can be used to customize the behavior of Homebridge or its plugins at runtime.

-After making changes to the file, please use `Restart HB Service & UI` to your changes picked up.
+After making changes to the file, please use `Restart HB Service & UI` for your changes to be picked up.

 #### Example